 The truth is that many college students head away from home and get tempted by the lure of the credit card.
 Spend and have fun right now.
 You don’t need the cash right now.
-Just pay for it now and pay it off later.
+Pay for it now and pay it off later.
 Sure, it sounds great, but it is not the right way to handle cards.

 Kids should learn that you use a credit card to buy something — but only if you have the money in the bank to cover the cost.
-The idea is to establish a good credit by buying one item and paying for it in full every month.
-They need to also understand that while it is tempting to just hold on to your cash, it is the worst way to manage credit.
+The idea is to establish good credit by buying one item and paying for it in full every month.
+They also need to understand that while it is tempting to hold on to your cash, it is the worst way to manage credit.